peteragility/glusterfs-aws/README.md

 GlusterFS is a scalable network filesystem suitable for data-intensive tasks such as cloud storage and media streaming.
 GlusterFS is free and open source software and can utilize common off-the-shelf hardware.
 To learn more, please see [the Gluster project home page](https://www.gluster.org/).

-Setup a GlusterFS cluster is not an easy task, by using this quick start which is based on AWS Cloud Development Kit (AWS CDK), a Gluster file system can be spinned up in AWS in minutes and clients can access the file system by native Gluster mount or NFSv3 mount.
+Setup a GlusterFS cluster is not an easy task, by using this quick start which is based on AWS Cloud Development Kit (AWS CDK), a Gluster file system can be spinned up in AWS within minutes and clients can access the file system by native Gluster mount or NFSv3 mount.

-Notice that ongoing maintenace of a Gluster cluster become your responsbility, like adding new bricks, replacing faulty bricks, backup/snapshot, detail documentation can be found [here](https://docs.gluster.org/en/latest/Administrator%20Guide/overview/).
-This is why fully managed file system like [Amazon EFS](https://aws.amazon.com/efs/) is always preferred, however there are use cases that GlusterFS maybe more suitable, we will mention that later.
+Notice ongoing maintenance of a GlusterFS cluster is your responsbility, like adding new bricks, replacing faulty bricks and managing snapshots, detail documentation can be found [here](https://docs.gluster.org/en/latest/Administrator%20Guide/overview/).
+This is why fully managed file system like [Amazon EFS](https://aws.amazon.com/efs/) is always preferred, however there are use cases that GlusterFS maybe more suitable, we will discuss this later.

 The quick start implements the followings:

-- Deploy Ubuntu 18.04 EC2s with EBS to selected VPC, as Gluster compute/storage nodes
+- Deploy Ubuntu 18.04 EC2s with EBS to selected VPC, they are the Gluster compute and storage nodes.
-- Setup Gluster system in every node, according to user selected Gluster volume type (distributed, dispersed or replicated)
+- Setup Gluster packages in every node, according to user selected Gluster volume type (distributed, dispersed or replicated)
-- Deploy a Network Load Balancer (NLB) in front of the cluster, listening on Gluster control port: 24007
+- Deploy a Network Load Balancer (NLB) in front of this cluster, listening on Gluster control port: 24007.
-- Deploy a Gluster security group, need to add client machines to this security group for them to mount Gluster file system
+- Deploy a security group of GlusterFS, client machines will be added to this security group to mount GlusterFS.

 ### Index